This easy hamburger macaroni soup shows up quite often for dinner at our house, especially during the fall and winter.

 It’s warm and satisfying without being too heavy and so easy to stir together.

-(For an even lighter version, I sometimes substitute ground turkey for the ground beef in my hamburger macaroni soup.)
+For an even lighter version, I sometimes substitute ground turkey for the ground beef in my macaroni soup.

-Another thing that makes this easy hamburger macaroni soup a winner is its versatility.
+Another thing that makes this easy soup a winner is its versatility.

 After making it once or twice you can make substitutions and adjust seasonings based on your tastes and what’s in the pantry.
 I sometimes add a bit of dried thyme, basil, or Italian seasoning.
 I also use whatever macaroni I have on hand.
 Most recently I used thin multi-grain spaghetti broken into 1-inch pieces.

 This is a really easy hamburger soup recipe too since it calls for a package of frozen mixed vegetables instead of fresh, saving lots of peeling and chopping time and effort.
 (I don’t feel bad using frozen vegetables, especially during the winter.
 They are economical, and since they are frozen at their peak of freshness, are often as nutritious as fresh.)